Get ESL students lined up. Teach when you want. Change lives.

 In the program, you’ll get connected with other ambitious teachers who will form part of your accountability group.
 Some of the course work is to have focused conversations with these trusted peers.
 We make the most progress in teaching through collaboration — and you will benefit from the professional relationships you cultivate in this course.

 If you prove yourself to be an exceptional and detail-oriented teacher, it will be noticed and opportunities will appear.
-However, there are no guarantee of anything at this point.

 Do you want to talk?
 If you have questions about whether or not now is the right time to join us, what will be covered, or if you’re just not sure this is the right program for you, I’d love to talk!